jfcbooth/tally/README.md

 4.)
 Install Cherry MX switches and solder them to the board

 ## Case
+For the case, orient it standing tall with the cherry mx switches toward the top.
+It needs printed with a .2mm nozzle for the front lettering to print properly.
 The case is 3d printed, for the back plate, print it laying flat.
-For the case, orient it standing tall with the cherry mx switches toward the top.
-It needs printed with a .2mm nozzle for the front lettering to print properly